Common Web Application Vulnerabilities - Part 2

-A number of weeks ago, we discussed two severe but very common issues that we frequently encounter when performing web application penetration tests.
-Today, we’re going to be continuing this series by examining two further vulnerabilities that could negatively affect your web applications and discuss how you can easily remediate these issues.
+In a previous blog, we discussed two severe but very common issues that we frequently encounter when performing web application penetration tests.
+In this blog, we are going to be continuing this series by examining two further vulnerabilities that could negatively affect your web applications and discuss how you can easily remediate these issues.

 Cross-Site Request Forgery